 Major admission requirements for the program include a high school diploma; at least ten credits of mathematics, physics, chemistry, and engineering courses; and a GPA of 3.2 in all mathematics, physics, chemistry, and engineering courses.

-The program teaches students how to make informed decisions and behave in an ethical manner, work with a team, conduct experiments, use their knowledge of engineering to come to conclusions, and communicate clearly.
+The program teaches students how to make informed decisions, behave ethically, work with a team, conduct experiments, use their knowledge of engineering to come to conclusions, and communicate clearly.
 Graduates of the program can work in geotechnical engineering, hydraulics, environmental engineering, structural engineering, transportation or traffic engineering, and construction management.

-Computer engineering offers a mix of electronic engineering and computer science knowledge, in order to develop computer software and hardware.
+Computer engineering offers a mix of electronic engineering and computer science knowledge, to develop computer software and hardware.

 Stevens Institute Of Technology offers a bachelor of engineering program in computer engineering.
-This on-campus program trains students to become innovators and leaders in their field.
+This on-campus program trains students to become innovators and leaders in their fields.
 It provides students with the following concentrations:

 The curriculum includes courses such as general chemistry, engineering experiences, differential equations, probability and statistics for engineers, computational data structures and algorithms, thermodynamics, and an introduction to programming.